tomdionysus/netdisk/README.md

 ### Server

-You must supply a 25 6bit encrption key as a 64 character hex string, and the file of the disk image, which must exist.
+You must supply a 256 bit encrption key as a 64 character hex string, and the file of the disk image, which must exist.

 ```sh
 dd if=/dev/zero of=./disk.netdisk bs=1M count=100